-Lead attorney Diana Taylor of S.T.
+Lead attorney Diana (Taylor) Servos of S.T.
 Legal Group is both highly skilled and well-respected in the field of employment.
 She deals with all aspects of employment law, including reviewing an employer’s severance agreement.

 In the hustle and bustle of looking for employment or seeking the most qualified employees for your company, you may pay little attention to what will happen when the employee and employer part company.
 Nonetheless, without a strong severance agreement, the end of employment can be risky for both parties.
 Although employers are only required to give their employees severance if such a requirement is stated in the employee’s contract or handbook, many companies voluntarily offer severance at the time the employee leaves.